lxu28973/riscv-chisel/README.md

 =======================

 This is a simple RISC-V 5-stage pipeline written in Chisel.
-It now implements RV32I of the User-level ISA Version 2.1, and will implement the Machine-level ISA of the Privileged Architecture Version 1.11 in the future.
+It now implements RV32I Base Integer Instruction Set, Version 2.1, and will implement the Machine-level ISA of the Privileged Architecture Version 1.11 in the future.
 Also, simple instruction and data caches planed to add.